BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/basics/3-arrays.md

 ```

 Instead of ``at``, we can use the ``a@2;`` as shorthand.
-Similar to ``numpy`` arrays, can also index multiple entries at once:
+Similar to ``numpy`` arrays, we can also index multiple entries at once:

 ```isc
 (